virtualagc/virtualagc/DrawingTree/README.txt

 which is a machine-readable form of the data in the OUTPUT.html file, except that it additionaly contains quantity data for each FIND number.

-Finally, in terms of how to produce the file drawings.csv, I used to have a fairly manually-intensive method here that involved cut-and-pasting from a bunch of web-pages, importing into LibreOffice Calc, exporting stuff, running scripts on it, reimporting into Calc, and so on.
-Fortunately, there's now just a couple of Python scripts to run to cut through all that
+As for how to produce the file drawings.csv, I used to have a fairly manually-intensive method here that involved cut-and-pasting from a bunch of web-pages, importing into LibreOffice Calc, exporting stuff, running scripts on it, reimporting into Calc, and so on.
+Fortunately, there's now just a couple of Python scripts to run to cut through all that nonsense, so makeAllDrilldowns.sh does it something like this:
-nonsense:

-	'cd' into the VirtualAGC hd-pages repo branch cat AgcDrawingIndex*.html | AgcDrawingIndex.py >drawings.csv
+	'cd' into the VirtualAGC gh-pages repo branch cat AgcDrawingIndex*.html | AgcDrawingIndex.py >drawings.csv
 	MakeTipueSearch.py <drawings.csv >TipueSearch/tipuesearch_content.js
 	move drawings.csv into the DrawingTree/ folder of the VirtualAGC schematics repo branch